Leadership & Governance

 If your NOA is an independent legal entity, a Constitution is an essential tool for good governance.
 WOA has produced a template NOA Constitution as a guideline.
 Constitutions should be reviewed and updated at least once every four years.

 Should be held to determine the NOA Executive Committee or Commission Members.
 Elections should be overseen by an objective, independent entity to ensure fairness.
 Elections should be held every four years in line with the WOA's recommended term limit (see Executive Committees above).
-All executive committee members should abide by the terms as mentioned in the Letter of Appointment.
+All executive committee members should abide by the terms as mentioned in the Letter of Appointment and Code of Conduct.

 Annual General Meetings